Admission to Albion

 The Admission Committee reviews applications on an individual basis, paying particular attention to the unique qualities each candidate possesses.
 The committee considers the following factors in evaluating an applicant's credentials: rigor of curriculum pursued, grades, co-curricular involvement in high school, community and religious activities, letters of recommendation received, and results of the ACT or SAT college admission tests.

 Candidates for admission are expected to graduate from an accredited high school or preparatory school and have at least 15 units of academic credit in the following subjects: English, mathematics, social science, science and foreign language.
 Albion College also welcomes students who have been home schooled or who have earned a General Education Diploma (GED).
 In both cases, students should contact the director of admission to develop a process to review non-traditional academic experiences and competencies.

 Students may submit an application for admission at any time.
 Normally, however, students apply after October of their senior year in high school.
 In order to receive equal consideration for admission and financial aid, students should apply and have all required credentials on file by February 1 of their senior year.

-Students who submit an online application on the College's Web site are not charged a fee.
+Students who submit an online application are not charged a fee.
 Albion has its own application and also accepts the Common Application.

 Applicants seeking fall admission must pay a $350 enrollment deposit to the College postmarked no later than May 1 to secure their place in the fall class.

 Applicants seeking spring admission should submit their $350 deposit before January 10.